If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 An annual report, sometimes known as a statement of information, for a limited liability company (LLC) needs to be filed with your state to keep your LLC in good standing.
-Most states require annual reports, although in some states reporting is biennial, and in Ohio no reporting is required.

 What Information Is Required in the Annual Report?